OskarBlomberg/FCC_Palindrome_Checker/README.md

+﻿# FCC Palindrome Checker

-﻿#A version of the certification project for freeCodeCamp's JavaScript course.
+A version of the certification project for freeCodeCamp's JavaScript course.